 |Risks for the infections have been drastically reduced.|

 ・Gifu Prefecture has been designated or is likely to be designated as "Infection warning area" by the government expert panel, yet Gifu Prefecture has not been the subject of the government's state of emergency declaration, and Gifu University is not required to call off classes from the government or the municipal governments.

 ・Temporal closures of buildings or faculties are underway after a single outbreak of infections are confirmed (depending on the situations, Category B may move to Category C below).

 (state of emergency)

 |・Under the government's state of emergency declaration, Gifu University is required to be closed at the request of the government or the municipal governments.

-Level 2 ➡ Teaching and academic staff can continue their research activities with every infection prevention measure being taken.
-Working at home is recommended.
+Level 1 ➡ ・Research activities are allowed with every infection prevention measure being taken.

 |4.
 Meetings||(from June 1, 2020)